maxbiostat/Student_projects/README.md

 ### Master's degree

 A few projects suitable for a MSc Dissertation (in Applied Mathematics) are listed [**here**](https://github.com/maxbiostat/Student_projects/blob/main/MSc/README.md).
 Feel free to contact me about them, but know that it is probably best to complete coursework before you start the dissertation.
-The projects all involve graduate-level Statistics and some involve some non-trivial programming.
+The projects all involve graduate-level Statistics and many involve some non-trivial programming.

 ---